slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"By failing to prepare, you are preparing to fail."
 -- Benjamin Franklin*

+> *"What we anticipate seldom occurs; what we least expect generally happens."
+-- Benjamin Disraeli*

+> *"What you think is your problem is not your problem, your strategy is."
+-- Dan Munro*

+> *"To be prepared is half of the victory."
+-- Miguel Cervantes*

 ### How to plan?

 > *"Divide each difficulty into as many parts as is feasible and necessary to resolve it."